jducrey/2023-USMB-MMAA-CMI-ERASMUS-UNITO-PROJECT-Statistical-Machine-Learning/README.md

 We conclude that the best fitting model for these datas is the Random Forest Regression.

+#### Best Model and Market Selection

-We use our best fitting model found previously, fitted on the whole available training datasets, to make predictions of the potentials sales amounts, for each of these markets candidates.
+We use our best fitting model found previously (Random Forest Regression), fitted on the whole available training datasets, to make predictions of the potentials sales amounts, for each of these markets candidates.
 For each type of market, the one with the higher sales amount predictions, was choosen.

 From these predictions, we answer to the company that the best choice, among the candidates is:
 - the french market, for the minimarket, with potential sales amount of 12469,46 €.
 - the french market, for the supermarket, with potential sales amount of 24609,50 €.
 - the french market, for the hypermarket, with potential sales amount of 58743,30 €.

+Thus, the recommended locations for new markets in 2024 are all in France.

+### Conclusion

+This project demonstrates the application of machine learning to support strategic business decisions in retail.
+The insights derived from statistical models help optimize market expansion strategies and improve overall sales predictions.